-- Management prescriptions and direction relevant to recreation included in the Sequoia National Forest Land and Resource Management Plan, Forest Plan (Forest Service 1988). - Management prescriptions and direction relevant to recreation included in the draft Land Management Plan for the Sequoia National Forest, Pre-Objection Version (Forest Service 2022). - Management prescriptions and direction relevant to recreation included in the Sequoia National Forest Land Management Plan (Forest Service 2023). - Five-Year Recreation Use Report, Kern River No. 1 Hydroelectric Project FERC No. 1930 (TCW 2005). - National Visitor Use Monitoring (NVUM) Reports for the Sequoia National Forest1 - California's 2021-2025 Statewide Comprehensive Outdoor Recreation Plan (California State Parks, 2020). - Safety-related information that may be included in the Federal Energy Regulatory Commission (FERC) Environmental Inspection Reports for the Project. - Safety Incident Reports that may have been filed by SCE, as required by Title 18 of the Code of Federal Regulations §12.10.
+- Management prescriptions and direction relevant to recreation included in the Sequoia National Forest Land Management Plan (Forest Service 2023). - Five-Year Recreation Use Report, Kern River No. 1 Hydroelectric Project FERC No. 1930 (TCW 2005). - National Visitor Use Monitoring (NVUM) Reports for the Sequoia National Forest - California's 2021-2025 Statewide Comprehensive Outdoor Recreation Plan (California State Parks, 2020). - Safety-related information that may be included in the Federal Energy Regulatory Commission (FERC) Environmental Inspection Reports for the Project. - Safety Incident Reports that may have been filed by SCE, as required by Title 18 of the Code of Federal Regulations §12.10. - Various state and federal agency websites. - Various whitewater boating websites.